stephengold/Minie/README.md

 + Rémy Bouquet (aka "nehon") for co-creating `KinematicRagdollControl` (on which `DynamicAnimControl` is based) and also for many helpful insights
++ Jules (aka "dokthar") for creating the soft-body fork of jMonkeyEngine from which Minie's soft-body support is derived
 + Paul Speed, for helpful insights
 + "oxplay2", for reporting a `PhysicsRigidBody` bug and helping me pin it down.
 + [Nathan Vegdahl][vegdahl], for creating the Puppet model (used in